riczhao/CarND-Advanced-Lane-Lines/writeup_template.md

 I used 200pixels at first for slide window width, but lane points are easy to go to noisy area.
 Then I changed it to 100, which is better.
 I first tried binary image, but binary image lost enlarge noise.
 So I moved to use gradient image directly.

+There' still much noise.
+If only check yelow and white color, it'll be better.

+Another optimization is, if it only detects one lance line, we can guess the other line.